charlton01/Mod-Plotmm/README.md

 Information regarding the changes made to the original code can be obtained from Jim Charlton, charltn@gmail.com

 The package provided is configured for compilation on the Linux (Ubuntu) OS.
 I am using version 14.01.1 of Ubuntu.
 The Makefile has two targets (debug and release).  "debug" will produce a small test program, bin/Debug/myprog, which will test the code in a simple program.
 The code that is executed is in main.cc.
-The "release" target will generate the library bin/Release/plotmm.so that you can link it to your code as a library.
+The "release" target will generate the library bin/Release/plotmm.so that you can link it to your code as a librarylibgtkmm-3.0-dev.

 I have also installed gtkmm/osx on the MAC OS X (version 10.10) and this code also compiles on that system.
 Information on compling on MAC OS X can be obtained by writing to me (charltn@gmail.com).
 On December 6, 2019, the code was compiled on MacOS 10.15 (Catalina) without issues.

+The current date is June 30, 2022.
+The code still compiles on Ubuntu 22.04.
+To compile, install the gtkmm libraries with 'apt install libgtkmm-3.0-dev' (as root user) then run 'make release' or 'make debug'.